 Members in good standing wishing to attend may contact their local APS officers to obtain the delegate status.
 Our By-Laws provide the possibility to nominate one delegate per share of 50 members.
 Members in good standing residing in the location of the National Council can also attend as observers.
 Maria Gaglione, APS Coordinator, is responsible for overseeing the operation.

 Members’ Annual General Assembly

-The day after the National Council, Sunday, November 4, 2018, the Members’ Annual General Meeting takes place at 9 am at the same location (CBC Broadcast Centre).
-The purpose of the meeting is to disclose election results following the vote held electronically during the week of October 22, 2018.
-This year three topics will be submitted to voting members.
-1- the proposal to renew the mandate of the APS external auditors (Désormeaux, Patenaude Inc.) as submitted by our National Executive Committee (50%+), 2- the proposal for a modification to APS By-Laws - the removal of section d) Article 10.05: a draft resolution to appoint the external auditor for the next fiscal year (66%); 3- Notice of the election for the position of National Treasurer: (candidates - Isabelle Benoit, Jerry Ding or Gary Gornik).
+The day after the National Council, Sunday, November 3, 2019, the Members’ Annual General Meeting takes place at 9 a.m. at the same location.
+The purpose of the meeting is to disclose the election results following the vote held electronically during the week of October 21, 2019.
+This year, the only resolution proposed to a vote will be the renewal of the external auditors Désormeaux, Patenaude Inc.’s mandate, as submitted by our National Executive Committee.

-Two election officers representing each network, have been appointed to oversee proceedings; David MacFarlane Regional Director in the West and Marcel Arsenault Regional Director in the East.
-They will be responsible for announcing the results by connecting to the company conducting the consultation, Big Pulse.
+Two election officers representing each network will be appointed to oversee proceedings; David MacFarlane Regional Director in the West and Pascal Baczyk Regional Director in the East will be responsible for announcing the results by connecting to the company conducting the consultation, Big Pulse.